p-duke/open-road-code-challenge/README.md

 * navigate to http://localhost:3000 in web browser (I was using Chrome)

+I was able to complete the criteria plus the comments bonus challenge.
+On the root page you will see the list of preview posts, five per page with a paginated section at the bottom.
+You can either click into the "title" of the post or the "comments" link to see the post and its nested comments.
 I enjoyed spending time thinking through how to build this application, especially when it came to creating the comments section.
 I hope you enjoy it!
 Thanks!

+Best,
-- Peter
+Peter